-Ultrasound-guided foam sclerotherapy is an outpatient procedure used to safely eradicate varicose veins that exist deep beneath the surface of your skin.
+Ultrasound-guided foam sclerotherapy is an outpatient procedure used to safely eradicate varicose veins that exist beneath the surface of your skin.

 At Goldman Vein Institute, the team uses ultrasound-guided foam sclerotherapy to treat spider veins and varicose veins.
-Sclerotherapy can treat other vein-related issues as well, including malformed lymph vessels, hemorrhoids, and hydroceles.

 Ultrasound-guided foam sclerotherapy is different from traditional sclerotherapy in that it uses advanced duplex ultrasound technology.
 Prior to sclerotherapy, your Goldman Vein Institute provider conducts a thorough duplex ultrasound exam.
 This process creates a highly detailed map of your lower leg veins.

 An ultrasound-guided foam sclerotherapy appointment usually takes 30-45 minutes.
-Following your procedure, you put on a pair of compression stockings and take a 40-minute walk.
+Following your procedure, you put on a pair of compression stockings and take a 20-minute walk.
 This process ensures your blood fully circulates into the treated veins.